meteor/meteor/content/blaze.md

 After reading this guide, you'll know:

-1. How to use the Spacebars syntax, used to define templates rendered by the Blaze engine.
+1. How to use the Spacebars language to define templates rendered by the Blaze engine.
-2. Best practice towards creating reusable components in Blaze.
+2. Best practices for writing reusable components in Blaze.
-3. How the Blaze rendering engine works under the hood and some techniques to best use it.
+3. How the Blaze rendering engine works under the hood and some advanced techniques for using it.
 4. How to test Blaze templates.

 Blaze is Meteor's built in reactive rendering library.
-Using templates written in [Spacebars](https://github.com/meteor/meteor/blob/devel/packages/spacebars/README.md), a variant of [Handlebars](http://handlebarsjs.com) designed to take advantage of [Tracker](https://github.com/meteor/meteor/tree/devel/packages/tracker), Meteor's reactivity system, you can build components that are rendered by the Blaze library.
+Usually, templates are written in [Spacebars](https://github.com/meteor/meteor/blob/devel/packages/spacebars/README.md), a variant of [Handlebars](http://handlebarsjs.com) designed to take advantage of [Tracker](https://github.com/meteor/meteor/tree/devel/packages/tracker), Meteor's reactivity system.
+These templates are compiled into JavaScript UI components that are rendered by the Blaze library.

-Blaze is not required to built applications in Meteor---you can equally use [React](http://react-in-meteor.readthedocs.org/en/latest/) or [Angular](http://www.angular-meteor.com), however this guide will take you through best practice in building an application in Blaze.
+Blaze is not required to build applications in Meteor---you can also easily use [React](http://react-in-meteor.readthedocs.org/en/latest/) or [Angular](http://www.angular-meteor.com) to develop your UI.
+However, this particular article will take you through best practices in building an application in Blaze, which is used as the UI engine in all of the other articles.

 <h2 id="spacebars">Spacebars</h2>

-Spacebars is a handlebars-like templating language, built off the concept of rendering a reactivily changing *data context*.
-Spacebars templates look like simple HTML with special "mustache" tags delimited by `{% raw %}{{ }}{% endraw %}`.
+Spacebars is a handlebars-like templating language, built on the concept of rendering a reactively changing *data context*.
+Spacebars templates look like simple HTML with special "mustache" tags delimited by curly braces: `{% raw %}{{ }}{% endraw %}`.

 As an example, consider the `todosItem` template from the Todos example app: